swiftlang/swift-evolution/proposals/0000-binaryinteger-ispower.md

 - Steve Canon followed the pitch all the way through and provided a lot of valuable comments to keep the work on the right track.
 - Jens Persson showed some inspiration in [an earlier thread](https://forums.swift.org/t/even-and-odd-integers/11774/117), and discussed some use cases as well as its extendability to floating point types.
 - Nevin Brackett-Rozinsky gave many details to optimize the implementation, and discovered [SR-10657](https://bugs.swift.org/browse/SR-10657) during the discussion.
-- Michel Fortin provided an efficient solution for checking if an integer is power of 10, together with thorough explanation.
+- Michel Fortin provided an efficient solution to the fast path for base 10 (i.e. checking if an integer is power of ten), together with thorough explanation.
-- Jordan Rose gave prompt and continued comments on the PR, and advised the API should better be an extension rather than a protocol requirement.
+- Jordan Rose gave prompt and continued comments on the PR, and advised the API should better be an extension method rather than a protocol requirement.
-- Erik Strottmann suggested a better naming `_isPowerOfTwo` instead of `_isPowerOf2`.
+- Erik Strottmann suggested a more appropriate naming `_isPowerOfTwo` instead of `_isPowerOf2`.